RosieSapphire/FNaF64/README.md

 [Buu342](https://github.com/buu342) for helping me along my Nintendo 64 development journey, and I'm really happy with this so far.

+# YouTube Tutorial
+For those of you who are more visual learners, [https://youtu.be/cSOmlyvK9gQ](here is a tutorial) I made for how to do everything necessary to compile the ROM.

 # Prerequisites
 ## Software
 * [CTFAK 2.0](https://github.com/CTFAK/CTFAK2.0)